Jjat00/web-page-depth-to-point-cloud/README.md

-# Web page using only html5 and css

-this web page shows how to transform a depth image to a point cloud, the main file is **index.html**
+# Web page how to transform depth image to point cloud